tjallen/react-simple-range/readme.md

 ratio|number|Percentage of bar filled thumbSize|number|Thumb size value (from props)

+### onChangeComplete

-* Alternatively, you can use the onChangeComplete handler, which only sends the argument at the end of the mouse drag
+An alternative change handler which only sends the argument at the end of the mouse drag

 ## Development
 1. Fork or clone the repo